History of political Catalanism: Growth of Catalan Independentism and the Process Toward the November 9, 2014 Consultation

-In late June 2010, after four years of deliberation amid intense political pressure, the Constitutional Court of Spain issued its ruling on the 2006 Statute of Autonomy of Catalonia, significantly undermining key nationalist aspirations.
+In late June 2010, after four years of deliberation amid intense political pressure, the Constitutional Court of Spain issued its ruling on the Statute of Autonomy, significantly undermining key nationalist aspirations.
 The decision invalidated provisions recognizing Catalonia as a "nation," establishing an autonomous treasury, granting preferential status to the Catalan language, and expanding judicial autonomy.
 On the day of the ruling, President José Montilla expressed widespread sentiment, stating:

 To comply does not mean to renounce.
 We will not relinquish anything agreed upon, signed, and voted for.
 We have felt mistreated in this process, but we are by no means defeated.
 On the contrary.
 No court can judge our feelings or our will.
 We are a nation.
 We will not abandon our pursuit of the full aspirations for self-government contained in the Statute we voted for.

 The ruling triggered a dramatic surge in Catalan independentism.
 In 1998, only 17% of Catalans favored independence, compared to 52% supporting autonomy and 15% favoring a federal solution.
 Support was higher among younger voters (24% for those aged 18–24) and Esquerra Republicana de Catalunya (ERC) voters (60%), with 27% among Convergència i Unió (CiU) supporters, 13% for Iniciativa per Catalunya Verds (ICV), and 8% for Partit dels Socialistes de Catalunya (PSC).